 - Excessive Plaque

-Brushing and flossing is what removes the plaque that forms after you eat.
-When there is a build up of plaque, it can cause the tooth enamel to wear away.
+Brushing and flossing are what remove the plaque that forms after you eat.
+When there is a build-up of plaque, it can cause the tooth enamel to wear away.
 The teeth become more sensitive as they lose the enamel that is protecting them.
-Best solution is to practice good daily dental care and stay current with your dental visits every 6 months.
+The best solution is to practice good daily dental care and stay current with your dental visits every 6 months.
 Daphne Alabama Best Cosmetic Dentist Near Me

 Down by the Bay